Marquis de Choisy

 De Choissey was at the siege of Yorktown in command of Lauzun's Legion and General George Weedon's Virginia militia, and at Gloucester, Virginia, under the command of Rochambeau, opposite Banastre Tarleton.
 Awarded the Libertas Americana medal for his service, he returned to France in 1783 and retired from active duty in 1793.

 Capture of Cracow

 France was allied with Poland against Russia, in the Bar Confederation.
 On 2 February 1772, he led 270 men, in the capture of Kraków Poland, from 1,500 Russians.
 A small party entered through a sewer, surprised the guard, and opened the postern gate.
 Not being reinforced in time, they retreated to the citadel, Wawel Castle.
-They held it through a siege of several weeks against 18,000 Russians, until it fell to Suvorov on 28 April 1772.
+They held it through a siege of several weeks against 3,246 Russians (under Suvorov's command; and 18,000 in all), until it fell to Suvorov on 28 April 1772.

 On 24 March 1772, he was appointed Brigadier General of Infantry, and in 1779 appointed to be Mestre of the Camp for the Fourth Regiment Chasseurs a Cheval.